 Privacy Officer via email at firstname.lastname@example.org, by mail at 707 S. Grady Way, Suite 700, Renton, WA 98057, or by phone at (844) 816-7722.

-We take reasonable steps to determine if the Protected Health Information and Other Personally Identifying Information that we process is accurate, complete and current, but we depend upon our Users to update or correct their Protected Health Information and Other Personally Identifying Information submitted to us when necessary.
+We take reasonable steps to determine if the Protected Health Information and Other Personally Identifiable Information that we process is accurate, complete and current, but we depend upon our Users to update or correct their Protected Health Information and Other Personally Identifiable Information submitted to us when necessary.

 What about cookies?